Onas07/Bank-Analysis-Project/ReadMe.md

  PROBLEM STATEMENT

-"Apex Bank seeks to optimize services and retain customers by analyzing demographic and financial chacacteristics of its customers to inform effective decision making.
+"Apex Bank seeks to optimize services and retain customers by analyzing demographic and financial characteristics of its customers to inform effective decision making.